-The directors have reviewed the municipal entity's cash flow forecast for the year to 30 June 2021 and, in the light of this review and the current financial position, they are satisfied that the municipal entity has or has access to adequate resources to continue in operational existence for the foreseeable future.
+The directors have reviewed the municipal entity's cash flow forecast for the year to 30 June 2022 and, in the light of this review and the current financial position, they are satisfied that the municipal entity has or has access to adequate resources to continue in operational existence for the foreseeable future.

-The financial statements are prepared on the basis that the municipal entity is a going concern and that the entity has neither the intention nor the need to liquidate or curtail materially the scale of the municipal entity.
+The financial statements are prepared on the basis that the municipal entity is a going concern and that the municipal entity has neither the intention nor the need to liquidate or curtail materially the scale of the municipal entity.

-Although the directors are primarily responsible for the financial affairs of the entity, they are supported by the entity's external auditors.
+Although the directors are primarily responsible for the financial affairs of the municipal entity, they are supported by the municipal entity's external auditors.

-The financial statements set out on pages 17 to 123, which have been prepared on the going concern basis, were approved by the directors on 30 October 2020 and were signed on its behalf by:
+The financial statements set out on page 11, which have been prepared on the going concern basis, were approved by the directors on 31 August 2021 and were signed on its behalf by: